 Vanderbilt Club Sports is a comprehensive 30+ team program that operates within the David Williams II Vanderbilt Recreation & Wellness Center (Vandy Rec).
 The Club Sports program adheres to the Vandy Rec mission and creates an inclusive environment for its members.
 Club Sports are recreational, competitive, and open to all Vanderbilt students.
 Students can develop individual skills, compete at the collegiate level, or learn a new sport.
 Participation in the Club Sports program provides many benefits including the opportunity to be part of a community, develop a social network, and take part in personal and professional growth.
 A successful club sport is led by dependable student officers who motivate their members, meet administrative deadlines, are financially responsible, and promote teamwork.

 Interested in Joining a Club?
 Visit the Club Sports tab on the AnchorLink webpage!
-While clubs may not operate as normal this semester, this is a great opportunity for you to create new connections virtually.

 What are Club Sports?

 Club sports provide opportunities for undergraduate, graduate, and professional students with similar interests to participate in various sport and recreational activities.
 Club sports is different from intramural sports because of the program’s ability to provide competition at specialized levels.
 Although some clubs remain solely recreational, many are competitive.

 Vanderbilt’s Club Sports program gives students an opportunity to take part in the leadership, responsibility, and decision-making process of club activities.
 The success of the club is dependent on the professionalism and leadership shown by the club officers, advisors, and coaches.
 It is created for students and by students, under the supervision of the Club Sports professional staff.
 Club members nominate and elect student officers who run the day-to-day operations, which includes scheduling practices/activities/games, contracting trainers and referees, arranging transportation, and budgeting.